kndarp/JavascriptAssignment/README.md

 ##Part 1: Data Munging

-Write a Nodejs program that converts the csv file into a json file that will be used to plot data in part 2.
-You have to come up with an optimal schema for the json file based on the requirements of Part 2.
+Write a Node.Js program that converts the CSV file into a JSON file that will be used to plot data in part 2.
+You have to come up with an optimal schema for the JSON file based on the requirements of Part 2.

 ##Part 2: Data Visualization with D3.js